clockzhong/git-post-receive/README.md

     > #!/bin/sh
     > read stdin
     > echo $stdin | /usr/bin/env python post-receive.py
+If you haven't set the PATH to post-receive.py in your environment, you need write the full path in the post-receive, e.g. my script of post-receive is like this:
+    > #!/bin/sh
+    > read stdin
+    > echo $stdin | /usr/bin/env python /home/git/.gitolite/hooks/common/post-receive.py

 If you already have existing post-receive scripts in place, simply add those scripts to your post-receive file as well: